prajaktagujar/flask-to-do-app/README.md

 - **Styling**: Use Bootstrap or a CSS framework to make the UI more polished.
 - **APIs**: Turn your app into a full REST API using Flask-RESTful.

-### 6. **Share Your Project**
-Share the link to your GitHub repository with others or showcase it in your portfolio.

-### 7. **Seek Feedback**
-If you want to improve your code, seek feedback from other developers or online communities (such as GitHub Discussions or StackOverflow).

-Let me know if you'd like assistance with any of these steps!